C2SM/icon-vis/README.md

 </p>

 #### transect:
-See the [transect folder](./transect) for details on how this plot was made.
+See the [transect folder](./transect) for details on how these plots were made.
 <p float="left">
 <img src=transect/Figure_1_transect.png width="450"/>
 <img src=transect/Figure_2_transect.png width="450"/>